All Episodes

 So they dragged him out of the place and they killed him by way of firing squad, which is not as bad as what he did.

-Kim Jong un executes education minister for not sitting properly.
+Kim Jong-un executes Education Minister for not sitting properly.

-Boy, I mean again, I mentioned earlier I went to Catholic school, and the nuns, they could be pretty tough.
+Boy, I mean, again, I mentioned earlier, I went to Catholic school, and the nuns, they could be pretty tough.

-Mr. Macavogue too, he had a fraternity paddle and stuff, and you took him seriously, but North Korea is another level altogether.
+Mr. McAvo, too, he had a fraternity paddle and stuff, and you took him seriously.

-Kim Jong-un executes education minister by firing squad for not sitting properly during a meeting.
+Kim Jong-un executes Education Minister by Firing Squad for not sitting properly during a meeting.

-What you skip right over the rap on the knuckles with a ruler and go right to the firing squad.
+Skip right over the rap on the knuckles with a ruler and go right to the firing squad.

 Kim Jong-un has executed a senior North Korean official by firing squad because he did not sit properly during a meeting.

-They apparently don't have a lot of different names to choose from, I'm thinking.
+Education Minister Kim Jong-jin, they apparently don't have a lot of different names to choose from, I'm thinking.

 The slouching vice premier was interrogated and found to be an anti-revolutionary agitator.

-That's what we're all going to be found to be if Hillary gets elected to before his execution in July, a South Korean official said.
+That's what we're all going to be found to be if Hillary gets elected before his execution in July, a South Korean official said.

 Why would that be a problem?

-And then that's hey, that's just he's he's harsh, but fair.
+Hey, that's just, he's harsh, but fair.

 A little strict.

-You know, it's kind of it's it's kind of strict.
+You know, it's kind of strict.

 I wonder if he went to Catholic school.